loveencounterflow/coffee-script/README.md

 > In CoffeeScript this is easily dealt with using `{ value, done } = g.next()`.)*

 So what happens here is essentially that the generator will, on the first call to `g.next()`, do whatever the function definition say, until it hits `yield`.
-It will return the argument of that `yield`, and suspend operation.
-When `g.next()` is called, it picks up from where it left and run until it hits upon the next `yield`; if no more `yield`s are left, an object with `done: true` is returned; from that point on, calling `g.next()` will cause an exception.
+It will return the argument of that `yield` (inside  a custom-made object), and suspend operation.
+When `g.next()` is called another time, the generator picks up from where it left and runs until it hits upon the next `yield`.
+When no more `yield`s are left, an object with `done: true` is returned; from that point on, calling `g.next()` will cause an exception.

 ### Endless Loops